-You’ll love this simple crockpot cranberry sauce.
-It only uses 5 ingredients (including water) but the bourbon makes it seem much fancier!
+This simple crockpot cranberry sauce uses only 5 ingredients but the bourbon makes it seem much fancier!

-When I’m cooking Thanksgiving dinner, the oven, the stovetop, pots, and pans are all in use and there’s never quite enough time or kitchen items available.
-So a few years ago, I decided to put my crockpot to work for one of my favorite side items – fresh cranberry sauce.
+We’re hosting Thanksgiving this year and having a few friends over.
+Even though it will be a small group of us (only 4-5 total), I’ll inevitably use the oven, the stove top, pots, and pans.
+And there’s never quite enough time or kitchen items available.
+A few years ago, I decided to put my crockpot to work for one of my favorite side items – fresh cranberry sauce.
 This simmered away in the corner, out of the way and out of mind.
-And then I ate it by the spoonful, before, during and after dinner. 🙂 And I plan to do the same thing this year.
-Perhaps before, during and after Thanksgiving day.
-Doesn’t hurt to make some in advance, just to test it out, right?? 😉 It’s awesome on oatmeal, spooned over ice cream, on sandwiches, on top of kale salads, over a goat cheese log served with crackers.
-Basically, it’s good on pretty much everything.
+And then I ate it by the spoonful, before, during and after dinner.
+And I plan to do the same thing this year.

-A good crockpot (or slow cooker, whichever term you prefer!) is a must-have for your kitchen, so if you don’t love yours (or heaven forbid, you don’t have one), treat yourself to an early Christmas present.
-This is similar to the one I have, but I’m eyeing this one that’s a little bigger and that allow you to brown meat in it, which is always an extra step to many crockpot recipes.
-The nice thing about making slow cooker cranberry sauce is that it doesn’t take up valuable stovetop space on Thanksgiving or Christmas!
+First, a good crock pot (or slow cooker, whichever term you prefer!) is a must-have for your kitchen (and for this recipe, of course).
+So if you don’t love yours (or heaven forbid, you don’t have one), treat yourself to an early Christmas present.
+This is the one I have and love since I can brown meat in it, which is always an extra step to many crockpot recipes that also requires dirtying an additional dish.

-A note on your bourbon (or whiskey if you sub that in) – buy something you’d want to drink.
-Since the recipe doesn’t use much, buy a nice bottle to have around for the holidays rather than something cheap.
+For your bourbon (or whiskey), buy something you’d want to drink.
+Since the recipe doesn’t use much, you’ll want a nice bottle to have around for the holidays rather than something cheap.
 I love Bulleit and Basil Hayden.
+Or, you can leave the bourbon out and add a dash of cinnamon.

 - 1 bag (12 oz) fresh cranberries, rinsed